-The following 2010 election information is available by clicking on the title below.
-The Wyoming Election Code and Campaign Finance Reporting Forms are available at no cost by accessing the Secretary of State's website at http://soswy.state.wy.us/Elections/Elections.aspx
+The following 2012 election information is available by clicking on the title below.
+The Wyoming Election Code and Campaign Finance Reporting Forms are available at no cost by accessing the Secretary of State's website at http://soswy.state.wy.us/Elections/Elections.aspx.

-- ★ The Campaign Finance Reporting Forms for county and municipal candidates and committees is available online and at the County Clerk's Office. - ★ The Wyoming Election Code can be purchased for a prepaid fee of \$3.00 from the Secretary of State and is also available online free of charge. - ★ The Voter Registration Data Information may be purchased from the Secretary of State or the County Clerk.
-Order forms are available online on the Secretary of State's website and at the County Clerk's Office. - ★ The Election Calendar indicates all election time frames. - ★ The Wyoming Campaign Finance Information System (WYCFIS) is an online system used for statewide candidates, candidate committees, PACs, organizations and political parties to report campaign finance disclosure reports as well as a public access system for viewing these reports.
+- ★ Campaign Finance Reporting Forms for county and municipal candidates and committees are available online and at the County Clerk's Office. - ★ The Wyoming Election Code may be purchased for a prepaid fee of \$3.00 from the Secretary of State and is also available online free of charge. - ★ Voter Registration Data may be requested from the Secretary of State or the County Clerk.
+Order forms are available on the Secretary of State's website and at the County Clerk's Office.
+There is no charge for data sent by e-mail.
+Fees apply to data sent on CD format. - ★ The Election Calendar indicates all election time frames. - ★ The Wyoming Campaign Finance Information System (WYCFIS) is an online system used for statewide candidates, candidate committees, PACs, organizations and political parties to report campaign finance disclosure reports as well as a public access system for viewing these reports.